matcha-ai/matcha/docs/jit/autograd.md

 ?> Note that if the Flow outputs a tuple, the gradient is propagated back from its **first element**.

-The backpropagation makes use of the well-known chain rule.
+The backpropagation makes use of the well-known lambda rule.
 It goes from the back and calculates deeper and deeper partials, until it covers all the required gradients.

 Not all operations are necessarily differentiable though!